La Derecha Diario logo

 The decision to maintain rigid rates contrasts with the dynamics of apps that adjust according to the flow of drivers and passengers.
 In this context, taxi and remise drivers have intensified their opposition to the legalization of digital competitors.
 Their protest revealed the resistance of those who see a threat in services that combine efficiency and economies of scale.

-The Municipality of Córdoba, under the administration of the infamous Daniel Passerini, endorsed this rate hike that benefits a historically allied sector.
+The Municipality of Córdoba, under the administration of the notorious Daniel Passerini, endorsed this rate hike that benefits a historically allied sector.
 With the 25% increase, state revenue from one of its favorite sources also grows: that of regulated transportation.
 This decision reinforces the idea that an inefficient model is being protected instead of opening the market to the competition demanded by citizens.

 Córdoba drivers vs digital apps